philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 When you don't put classes in the markup, you have no way of knowing what a particular class or element *is*.
 In traditional OOP, you can inspect an object to determine what class or classes it inherits from, but that's not possible here.

-Imagine you create many different types of widgets that all `@extend` the `widget` base class.
+Imagine you've created many different types of widgets that all `@extend` the `widget` base class.
 Then, as a result of some user interaction, you need to temporarily disable all of them via JavaScript.
 If the `widget` class isn't in the HTML it's going to be very difficult!

 {% highlightjs %}
 // This won't work!